leobruneau/Bee-Colony-Simulator/REPONSES.md

 The problem with type tests would be that the superclass would need to know about all its subclasses, which is a really cumbersome constraint put on the programmer using our classes.
 Though I don't know why it would be dangerous.
 Maybe it would break encapsulation...

+### A5.13
+The reproduction algorithm needs to be put inside the `Hive::update()` method since it needs access to the total number of bees, the total amount of available nectar and has to be executed every `dt`.